joshua-olivier/Lewis-Richmond/README.md

 If you have any problems, questions, ideas or suggestions for new projects, feel free to send me an e-mail at joshuaolivierr@gmail.com.

+Disclaimer: Don't send me your inquiries on the contact page from this website, because I will not receive anything.
+I did not include an automatic e-mail sender.

 All contributors that have helped me throughout this project will be in the list down below:
 -